outdreamer/build-a-cure/docs/ml/python_study_guide.md

 			- use multiprocessing to create separate processes with their own memory space, bypassing the GIL which is useful for CPU bound tasks with multiprocessing.Pool(processes=4) as pool: results = pool.map(square_function, range(10))
-		- use asyncio/coroutines for IO tasks like HTTP requests or database queries to perform concurrent tasks without blocking the main thread
+		- use asyncio/coroutines for IO tasks like HTTP requests or database queries to perform concurrent tasks without blocking the main thread, which uses cooperative multitasking (event loop)
 		- use python 3.13 which comes with free thread mode
 	- use match-case rather than if-else
 	- use built-in functions which are usually optimized for speed and are often written in C
 	- use cython (a superset of python) to speed up slow code, cython is compiled into c which makes it faster